 Poured In Pennsylvania is a documentary that covers the growth and evolution of craft beer from one side of the Commonwealth to the other.
-From breweries in Pittsburgh, Philadelphia, Meadville, Erie, Pottstown, and everywhere in between, this 1:30 film features interviews with dozens of industry professionals, all battling to make craft beer dominant in the face of big beer opposition and bring you and I the most quality product imaginable within the 46,055 square miles that makes up our homeland.
+From breweries in Pittsburgh, Philadelphia, Meadville, Erie, Pottstown, and everywhere in between, this 1:30 film features interviews with a plethora of industry professionals, all battling to make craft beer dominant in the face of big beer opposition and bring you and I the most quality product imaginable within the 46,055 square miles that makes up Pennsylvania.

 Poured In PA delivers a microcosm of the craft beer universe in the setting of one state.
 Or Commonwealth.
 You know the drill.
 As a beer enthusiast, you’ll be treated to faces you find familiar telling the story of beer’s progression over time, how small breweries can now find footing in an ultra-competitive landscape, the dangers of ‘big beer’ infiltrating supply chains and making it harder for smaller breweries to compete, and, of course, how PA breweries are responding to the haze craze of New England IPAs.

-I also have to point out: it was a treat (a privilege, if you will) to have the sexy mug of Zack Morrow, Co-Owner and Numbers Guy at Noble Stein Brewing in Indiana, PA, gracing my television screen at 9:30 on a Saturday morning.
+I also have to point out: it was a treat (a privilege, if you will) to have the sexy mug of Zack Morrow, Co-Owner and Head Brewer at Noble Stein Brewing in Indiana, PA, gracing my television screen at 9:30 on a Saturday morning.
 See Zack, I told you I’d work that in somehow…

 By this point, if you’re not convinced you need to check this flick out and get closer to the story of beer from here, check out this trailer: